Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 The annual Barrett-Jackson Collector Car Auction is a superb spectacle featuring some of the finest automobiles in the world.

-The Arabian Horse Show has been held in Scottsdale since 1955 – and it remains a first-class horse show with more than 2,400 horses competing for the top prize.
+The Arabian Horse Show has been held in Scottsdale since 1955 – and remains a first-class equestrian event with more than 2,400 horses competing for the top prize.

 Another highly entertaining annual event in Phoenix, AZ is the Arizona Renaissance Festival.
-The medieval fair features multiple stages, arts, crafts and a Jousting Tournament – and it ranks as one of the best things to do in Phoenix with family.
+The medieval fair features multiple stages, arts, crafts and a Jousting Tournament.

 #54 Phoenix Casinos

-Local Tip: The best casinos in Phoenix are Vee Quiva in the West Valley, Talking Stick in Scottsdale, and Wild Horse Pass in the East Valley.
+Local Tip: The best casinos in Phoenix are Talking Stick in Scottsdale and Wild Horse Pass in the East Valley.

 Phoenix, AZ Everything You Need to Know to Plan Your Trip by JetSettingFools.com

-The 40-mile Apache Trail (officially AZ Route 88) is one of the most outstanding scenic drives in Arizona.
-We personally think it is one of the best things to see around Phoenix – and we regularly took our guests on the picturesque drive.
+The 40-mile Apache Trail (officially AZ Route 88) is an outstanding scenic drive.
 Just be aware that most of the route is unpaved!

-Top attractions on the Apache Trail are the Goldfield Ghost Town, the historic mining town of Tortilla Flat (population 6), Canyon Lake and the old-fashioned Dolly Steamboat and the Theodore Roosevelt Dam.
+Top attractions on the Apache Trail are the Goldfield Ghost Town, the historic mining town of Tortilla Flat, Canyon Lake and the old-fashioned Dolly Steamboat and the Theodore Roosevelt Dam.

-From Roosevelt Dam, avid road-trippers can continue driving in a loop, making stops at the Tonto National Monument Cliff Dwelling (one of the best Native American ruins) and the town of Globe (pop into the Drift Inn Saloon for some fun!).
+From Roosevelt Dam, avid road-trippers can continue driving in a loop, making stops at the Tonto National Monument Cliff Dwelling and the town of Globe (pop into the Drift Inn Saloon!).

-On the other hand, if you want to leave the planning – and driving – to someone else, join the highly-rated Apache Trail tour.
+On the other hand, if you want to leave the planning – and driving – to someone else, join this highly-rated Apache Trail Tour!

 #56 Grand Canyon